openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 ## About this Operator
-This Operator is based on a [Helm chart](../../deploy/ovms) for OVMS.
-It support all the parameters from the helm chart.
+This Operator for OpenShift manages OpenVINO tools in the cluster.

-It allows for easy deployment and management of OVMS service in the Kubernetes cluster by just creating `Ovms` resource.
+It allows easy deployment and management of OVMS service in the OpenShift cluster by just creating `ModelServer` resource.

+Beside that, the operator can enable integration between [Red Hat Open Data Science operator](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science) and OpenVINO jupyter notebook image.

 ## Operator deployment